incoming-inc/android-template-app/upgrade-instructions.md

 ## Eclipse

+ 1. Remove the old Push Video SDK JAR files from the `libs` directory.
+ 1. Add the Push Video SDk version 1.2.7 JAR files to the `libs` directory.
-Adjust classpath to use new versioned jars.
+ 1. Adjust classpath to use new versioned jars.
+ 1. Restart Eclipse.